Support and Networking Groups

 This group is an opportunity to get support and network with others who have been diagnosed with bladder cancer.
 Whether you who are newly diagnosed or in survivorship, come and find help and hope.

-This group is an opportunity to get support and network with others who have been diagnosed with lung cancer.
-We welcome those who are newly diagnosed as well as those who are in survivorship.
-Come and find help and hope.
+This group is an opportunity to get support and network with others who have been diagnosed with breast cancer.
+If you are newly diagnosed or are in survivorship, come and find help and hope.
+Support provided by Breast Cancer Fund of Ohio.

 Metastatic Cancer Support Group

-This group is for anyone who has been diagnosed with a metastatic cancer.
-This type of progression with cancer diagnosis can bring up a distinctive set of issues.
+This group is for anyone who has been diagnosed with metastatic cancer and their support persons..
+This type of progression with a cancer diagnosis can bring up a distinctive set of issues.
 Members are encouraged to share their experiences and gain strength and hope from each other.
-The group is open to anyone living with any type of metastatic cancer and their support persons.

 Ovarian Cancer Networking Group